GateNLP/gateplugin-Python/docs/PythonPr.md

   the `python` command invokes Python version 2.x, the command `python3` can be used to invoke Python version 3.x.
 * `pythonBinaryUrl` (URL, default: empty): If this is specified, it takes precedence over `pythonBinary`.
 This should be the URL of a file that should be invoked as the Python interpreter.
+* `setsToUse`(Set, default: `[*]`): the names of annotation sets to include with the document when it is passed on to the Python program.
+If any of the names is `*`, all sets are passed on.
+In order to specify the default annotation set, use null or a String of only spaces.
+If no names are specified, no annotations are passed on.
+NOTE: if a set is excluded but the Python program adds annotations to a set with that name, the annotation ids will still be assinged so they are higher than the highest id in the existing set in the GATE document.
+In order to limit the sets to use, make sure the default `*` entry is first removed!
+  NOTE: leading and trailing spaces are removed from all names, and even if the dialog shows different names with leading or trailing spaces for the same set, internally only one cleaned name is used.
 * `useOwnGatenlpPackage` (Boolean, default: true): to make sure results are reliable between systems, the Python plugin contains its own copy of the Python `gatenlp` package and uses it if this parameter is set to `true` (by putting the location of the package first on the `PYTHONPATH`).
 If this is `false` then nothing is put on the `PYTHONPATH` and whatever version of